rossmacarthur/dotfiles/docs/macos/README.md

 - Click on battery in Menu Bar, then click Show Percentage.

-Run the following to remove all presistent Dock apps:
+Run the following to remove all persistent Dock apps:

 ```sh
 defaults write com.apple.dock persistent-apps -array